NeurodiverCity Sheffield

 More Information

-NeurodiverCity Sheffield (formally Sheffield ADHD Project) is commissioned by Sheffield City Council and has been providing support to families of children and young people living with ADHD in Sheffield for over 15 years.
-We offer early support via our information sessions and parent/carer drop-in cafes which are fully supported by professionals.
+NeurodiverCity Sheffield (formerly Sheffield ADHD Project) is commissioned by Sheffield City Council and has been providing support to families of children and young people affected by neurodivergence in Sheffield for over 15 years.
+We offer early support via our information sessions and parent/carer drop-in cafes.
 Post-diagnostic support for ADHD is offered on receipt of a referral.
 We also provide training, consultancy and support for schools and professionals in Sheffield.

-Our service provides support to parents and carers of neurodivergent children and young people via two pathways.
+Our service provides support to parents and carers of children/young people affected by neurodivergence via two pathways.

 Early Support Pathway

-Due to the increasing demand on services for diagnosis, our service has invested in early help support for families affected by ADHD and other neurodiverse conditions prior to a formal diagnosis.
-Our service provides a holistic approach and recognises that there are often coexisting conditions which families also need help with managing.
+Due to increasing demand on services for diagnosis, our service has invested in early help support for families whose children/young people show behaviours indicative of neurodivergent conditions prior to a formal diagnosis.
+Holistic in our approach, we recognise that there are often coexisting conditions which families also need help with managing.

 Post Diagnosis Pathway

-This pathway for support includes an initial information session and then a seven-week training course that we call Managing ADHD Groups (MAG).
+Accessed via referral only, this pathway includes an initial information session and then a seven-week training course that we call Managing ADHD Group (MAG).
 Courses are provided to parents and carers where a child or young person has been diagnosed with ADHD.
 All sessions take place either in person in our training room at Scotia Works, or on Zoom.

-In the initial information session, we discuss the diagnosis to ensure families understand the information they have been given at the point of diagnosis.
-We also offer some advice and strategies for managing ADHD.
-Please note, families need to be referred into our service to receive post-diagnostic support.
+We discuss the diagnosis to ensure families understand the information they were given at the point of diagnosis.
+We provide an introduction to ADHD, and offer advice and strategies for managing ADHD.

-This seven-week course gives step-by-step strategies and ideas to enable families to manage a child with ADHD and provides an opportunity for parents and carers to learn from each other and offer peer support.
+This seven-week course gives step-by-step strategies and ideas to enable families to manage a child with ADHD and provides an opportunity for parents/carers to learn from each other and offer peer support.
 The course was developed by the Family Action ADHD Project alongside colleagues from The Ryegate Children’s Centre and the Child and Adolescent Mental Health Service (CAMHS).

 Topics covered in this course include: